Filtru/global-porn-blocker/README.md

 When the window closes, it means that it has been disabled.
 You might need to restart the PC for it to be fully disabled.

-# Not every website is blocked...
+# 🛠️ Not every website is blocked...
 It probably means that it is not added to the database.

-## Okay, so how do i add a website to the database?
+**Okay, so how do i add a website to the database?**
 The easiest way is to go to our website: https://filtru.xyz/db/nsfw-websites But you can also just contribute to this repo, editing the hosts file.